 Confirmation bias is a common reasoning error.
 Experiments have shown that people search for evidence consistent with their current beliefs and predictions.
 The term “confirmation bias” was coined by English psychologist Peter Wason whose simple experiment in the 1960s showed that people tend to try to confirm their first ideas and not disprove them:

 Given the sequence of “2-4-6”, participants would guess that the pattern was even numbers.
-Then they tried to test this rule by proposing more even numbers such as “4-8-10”, “6-8-12”, “20-22-24”.
+Then they tried to test this rule by proposing more even numbers such as “4-8-10”, “6-8-12”, and “20-22-24”.
 Researchers would confirm that these all fit the pattern at which point participants would stop their attempts, satisfied that they had found the correct answer.

 Take action in small steps

 With confirmation bias in mind, take small steps to give more evidence for one outcome or another.
 If you believe a person you’re dating is not reliable, for example, you might ask to commit to plans.
 Look for evidence that they are able to be relied on.